 Epigenetic changes in DNA repair gene expression are a likely source of genomic instability

 While germ line (familial) mutations in DNA repair genes cause a high risk of cancer, in sporadic (non-familial) cancers, by contrast, somatic mutations in DNA repair genes are rarely found.
-However, deficient expression of DNA repair genes is frequently observed within sporadic cancers, and this is almost always due to epigenetic alteration (Figure ).
+However, deficient expression of DNA repair genes is frequently observed within sporadic cancers, and this is almost always due to epigenetic alteration (Figure 1).
 Epimutation leading to silencing of a gene necessary for DNA repair will allow unrepaired damages to increase.
 Such additional DNA damages, in turn, will cause increased mutations and epimutations, including carcinogenic driver mutations and epimutations.

-Some of the epigenetic alterations in DNA repair genes found in colon cancers, as well as in their associated field defects, are summarized in Table [31-35
+Some of the epigenetic alterations in DNA repair genes found in colon cancers, as well as in their associated field defects, are summarized in Table 1[31-35].

 Deficiencies in DNA repair genes cause increased mutation rates in MMR defective cells[36,37] and in homologous recombinational repair (HRR) defective cells.
 Chromosomal rearrangements and aneuploidy also increase in HRR defective cells.
 Thus, deficiency in DNA repair causes genomic instability (a mutator phenotype), the likely main underlying cause of DNA sequence alterations leading to tumorigenesis.
 Genomic instability permits the acquisition of a sufficient number of mutations and epimutations in tumor suppressor genes and oncogenes to fuel carcinogenesis.
 Deficiencies in DNA repair appear to be central to the genomic and epigenomic instability characteristic of cancer.

-Figure illustrates the chain of consequences of exposure of cells to endogenous and exogenous DNA damaging agents that lead to cancer.
+Figure 1 illustrates the chain of consequences of exposure of cells to endogenous and exogenous DNA damaging agents that lead to cancer.
 The role of germ line defects in DNA repair genes in familial cancers are also indicated.
 The large role of DNA damage and consequent epigenetic DNA repair deficiencies leading to sporadic cancer are emphasized.
 The role of directly induced somatic mutation in sporadic cancer is indicated as well.
 The items shown in red lettering were demonstrated in the recent article of Katsurano et al.